anderspippi/smelly/docs/invocation.rst

 :orphan:

-The kitty command line interface
+The smelly command line interface
 ====================================

-.. program:: kitty
+.. program:: smelly

-.. include:: generated/cli-kitty.rst
+.. include:: generated/cli-smelly.rst

 .. include:: basic.rst

 See also
 -----------

-See kitty.conf(5)
+See smelly.conf(5)